-Currently, GST applies only to imported items valued at S$400 and above, while items below S$400 are exempt from GST in order to facilitate customs clearance.
+Currently, GST applies only to imported items valued at S$400 and above.
+Meanwhile, items below S$400 are exempt in order to facilitate customs clearance.

-However, the announcement means that from January 2023, even those goods valued at below $400 will be subject to GST.
+However, the announcement means that from January 2023, even those goods valued at below $400 will be subject to the tax.

 What is GST?

-Goods and Services Tax or GST is an indirect consumption tax that is levied on the supply of goods and services in Singapore, as well as the import of goods into Singapore.
+Goods and Services Tax is an indirect consumption tax that is levied on the supply of goods and services in Singapore, as well as the import of goods into Singapore.

 Businesses which exceed $1 million in taxable turnover must register for GST with the Inland Revenue Authority of Singapore (IRAS).
-Once a business has registered for GST, it may then charge GST on its supplies (goods and services that it provides to consumers).
-The current rate of GST in Singapore is 7%, although there are plans to increase the GST rate to 9% by 2025.
-The GST that is charged and collected from consumers by businesses (output tax) is then paid to IRAS.
+Once a business has registered, it may then charge GST on its supplies (goods and services that it provides consumers).
+The current rate of GST in Singapore is 7%.
+However, there are plans to increase the GST rate to 9% by 2025.
+The tax that is charged and collected from consumers by businesses (output tax) is then paid to IRAS.

 Are there any goods and services that are exempted from GST?

 Yes.
-According to the IRAS website, the following supplies are exempt from GST:
+According to the IRAS website, the following supplies are exempt: